 Thomas Lord (Thomas 10), Marianne Farley (Gem Whitman 35), Joanna Noyes (Ann 73), Francis-Xavier McCarthy (Thomas Whitman 75), Keyanna Fielding (Gem Whitman 7), Anette Olzon (Ann 32), Victoria Ann Jung (Ann 8), Ikka Villi (Theodore Whitman), Ron Lea (Dr Jansson), Tuomas Holopainen (Thomas Whitman 34 & 47)

 The 75-year-old Thomas Whitman, a former rock musician, lies dying in a hospital bed.
 His daughter Gem, who has remained estranged from her father, tells the doctor to turn off the life support.
-Inside his mind, the ten-year-old Thomas is taken on a journey through his own memories by a sinister snowman where he must confront the suicide of his father and the other tragedies that have brought him to where he is today.
+Inside Thomas’s mind, his ten-year-old self is taken on a journey through his memories by a sinister snowman.
+There he must confront the suicide of his father and the other tragedies that have brought him to where he is today.